confluentinc/cp-docker-images/docs/quickstart.rst

 Getting Started with Docker Compose
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Docker Compose is a powerful tool that enables you to launch multiple docker images in a coordinated fashion.
+Docker Compose is a powerful tool that enables you to launch multiple Docker images in a coordinated fashion.
 It is ideal for platforms like Confluent.
 Before you get started, you will need to install both the core `Docker Engine <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
 Once you've done that, you can follow the steps below to start up the Confluent Platform services.

-1. Create and configure the Docker Machine {if you don't want to reuse your Docker Host from the Quickstart above} (OS X only).
+1. Create and configure the Docker Machine.

   .. sourcecode:: bash